 Tarpon are a popular sport fish found throughout Florida's coastal environment.
-In June 2013, FWC approved a series of changes to the tarpon tag rules.
-Previously, individuals could harvest two tarpon per day.
-The rule amendments restricted tarpon to a catch-and-release only fishery.
-FWC's rule does allow for the temporary possession of tarpon for the purpose of photography, measuring length and girth, and taking scientific samples.
-However, tarpon greater than 40 inches in length must remain in the water at all times during temporary possession.
+In June 2013, FWC approved a series of changes to the tarpon tag rules.15 Previously, individuals could harvest two tarpon per day.16 The rule amendments restricted tarpon to a catch-and-release only fishery.17 FWC's rule does allow for the temporary possession of tarpon for the purpose of photography, measuring length and girth, and taking scientific samples.18 However, tarpon greater than 40 inches in length must remain in the water at all times during temporary possession.19

-Under FWC rules, individuals may harvest tarpon only when in pursuit of an International Game Fish Association (IGFA) record.
-Further, individuals may not possess or harvest a tarpon without first purchasing a tarpon tag and securely attaching the tag through the lower jaw of the tarpon.
-Each tarpon tag costs \$50.
-A person may not use more than one tarpon tag during a single license year.
-Tarpon tags are valid from July 1 through June 30, making the expiration fall during the summer, which is the height of tarpon season.
+Under FWC rules, individuals may harvest tarpon only when in pursuit of an International Game Fish Association (IGFA) record.20 Further, individuals may not possess or harvest a tarpon without first purchasing a tarpon tag and securely attaching the tag through the lower jaw of the tarpon.21 Each tarpon tag costs \$50.22 A person may not use more than one tarpon tag during a single license year.23 Tarpon tags are valid from July 1st through June 30th,24 making the expiration fall during the summer, which is the height of tarpon season.

-An individual who harvests a tarpon must submit a form to FWC indicating the length, weight, and physical condition of the tarpon when caught; the date and location of where the fish was caught; and any other pertinent information which may be required by the commission.
-FWC may refuse to issue new tags to an individual or guide who fails to provide the required information.
+An individual who harvests a tarpon must submit a form to FWC indicating the length, weight, and physical condition of the tarpon when caught; the date and location of where the fish was caught; and any other pertinent information which may be required by the commission.25 FWC may refuse to issue new tags to an individual or guide who fails to provide the required information.

-The bill amends s.
+The PCB amends s.
 379.357, F.S., to eliminate angler reporting requirements found in statute for each harvested tarpon.
-This requirement is no longer necessary because, under FWC rules, the tarpon fishery is catch-and-release only and the FWC states that it can collect the same data from IGFA due to the limited harvest requirement.
-In addition, the bill modifies the effective and expiration dates of tarpon tags so that the tags are valid for an entire calendar year rather than the period from July 1 to June 30.
+This requirement is no longer necessary because, under FWC rules, the tarpon fishery is catch-and-release only26 and the FWC states that it can collect the same data from IGFA due to the limited harvest requirement.27 In addition, the PCB modifies the effective and expiration dates of tarpon tags so that the tags are valid for an entire calendar year rather than the period from July 1st to June 30th.
 This change allows anglers to use one tarpon tag during the height of the tarpon fishing season and renew the tag at the end of the calendar year.
-Lastly, the bill removes the requirement for tax collectors to return unused tarpon tags to FWC.
-This requirement was added to FWC rules.
+Lastly, the PCB removes the requirement for tax collectors to return unused tarpon tags to FWC.
+This requirement was added to FWC rules.28

-The power to enact rules to regulate the number of tarpon that may be harvested was held by the Marine Fisheries Commission on March 1, 1998.
-Thus, it appears FWC does not need statutory authority to limited tarpon harvest.
+The power to enact rules to regulate the number of tarpon that may be harvested was held by the Marine Fisheries Commission on March 1, 1998.29 Thus, it appears FWC does not need statutory authority to limited tarpon harvest.